StackAbuse/eureka-microservices-tutorial/README.md

 We'll be using Flask and `request` to handle our incoming requests and return a response, as well a spin up a server.
 We'll be using Pandas to aggregate data, and we'll use the `py_eureka_client` to register our Flask application to the Eureka Server on `localhost:8761`.

-Let's go ahead and set this application up as an Eureka Client and implement a `POST` request handler for the student data:
+Let's go ahead and set this application up as a Eureka Client and implement a `POST` request handler for the student data:

 ```python
 rest_port = 8050